 In 2019, we planted 12,000 feminized seeds of the strain Hawaiian Haze.
 The seeds were started in a greenhouse and transplanted to the field six weeks later.

-In 2020, we planted over 8,000 feminized seeds, splitting the crop between high-yield CBD (Hawaiian Haze strain) and high-yield CBG plants (Stem Cell strain), and in 2021 we planted over 2,000 feminized seeds again splitting the crop between high yield CBD and high yield CBG plants with the same strains.
-We did the same for the 2022 crop.
+In 2020, we planted over 8,000 feminized seeds, splitting the crop between high-yield CBD (Hawaiian Haze strain) and high-yield CBG plants (Stem Cell strain), and in 2021 we planted over 2,000 feminized seeds again splitting the crop between high-yield CBD and high yield CBG plants with the same strains.
+We did the same for the 2022 crop, and in 2023 we planted over 1,200 feminized seeds, again splitting the crop.

 Our process for finding the ideal CBG strain was similar to the process we used to find the ideal CBD strain.
 We asked our seed supplier for a non-GMO strain that was ideal for organic cultivation in the Upper Midwest.
 They suggested Stem Cell, highlighting the fact that it has/is: